bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Requesting User Information {#request-subject}

-If the client is requesting information about the current user from the AS, it sends a subject element as a JSON object.
+If the RC is requesting information about the RO from the AS, it sends a subject element as a JSON object.
 This object MAY contain the following fields (or additional fields defined in [a registry TBD](#IANA)).

 sub_ids
 : An array of subject identifier subject types
-            requested for the user, as defined by {{I-D.ietf-secevent-subject-identifiers}}.
+            requested for the RO, as defined by {{I-D.ietf-secevent-subject-identifiers}}.

 assertions
 : An array of requested assertion formats.
 Possible values include